AgustinSRG/pmv-cli/MANUAL.md

 ### Command: media set-force-start-beginning

-Changes the description of a media asset
+Changes the forced start from beginning parameter of a media asset

 <ins>**Usage:**</ins>